Kikobeats/js-mythbusters/docs/v8-tips/sparse-arrays.md

 # Sparse Arrays

-Internally, the V8 engine can represent `Array`s following one of two approaches:
+Internally the V8 engine can represent `Array`s following one of two approaches:

 - **Fast Elements**: linear storage for compact keys sets.
 - **Dictionary Elements**: hash table storage (more expensive to access on runtime).